MrbaconXD/PlayFunkyBlox/README.md

 # PlayFunkyBlox
 Access To Note And Stuff

--- For who lazy and want to copy fast:
+-- For who lazy and want to copy fast: (also patched) im gonna start a new trolling project and remove this repo soon.
 ```lua
 --wait(2)
 pcall(function()